 Viable tactic used often by the Solar Fleet in Perry Rhodan or at worst getting closer to the C speed.

 Honor Harrington: Can be done easily by any ship capable of going to hyperspace, as long as they are beyond the local star system's hyperlimit.
 Given that this hyperlimit usually tends to extend further out than the orbits of any noteworthy planets in a system, it is rare for there to be anything worth fighting over out there, so such an escape will typically be used only after a defeated force has fought its way back out to the Hyper Limit.
-That said, when fighting in a system with a Wormhole Terminus, then the dynamics can change drastically.
+That said, when fighting in a system with a Wormhole Terminus, the dynamics can change drastically.
+Also, hyper generators do have a short cycle time, so it is possible (if you know exactly when and where the ships are going to exit hyper) to engage a force outside the hyper limit.
+This is rarely seen, due to the difficulty of knowing exactly where the enemy will appear (spies are only so good) and the fact that, unless you have a crushing force advantage, the enemy will be able to hyper out again before you do significant damage.

 In Sergey Lukyanenko's The Stars Are Cold Toys, the protagonists are planning on taking a Buran shuttle on an unauthorized trip to meet the Alari.
 Colonel Danilov and Pyotr are supposed to be on the shuttle, while Pyotr's grandfather, his grandfather's protege, and a reptilian alien aren't.
 When the ruse is discovered, the Buran is still in the upper atmosphere.
 Danilov and Pyotr are threatened with Kill Sats, leaving them no choice but to activate the jumper prematurely.
 Since the jumper transports a large sphere of space around it along with the shuttle, a chunk of Earth's atmosphere is taken with them.
 Pyotr realizes that this will result in some nasty weather patterns (e.g. hurricanes) and that this act alone (not to mention the hijacking) guarantees them life in prison.